la2050/archive/_organizations/friends-of-the-family.md

       https://challenge.la2050.org/entry/the-man2man-project-preventing-boys-from-becoming-dads-too-early-and-helping-teen-dads-to-step-up!
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Friends of the Family works to lift children and their families out of poverty, protect them from abuse and neglect, and ensure their access to education, healthcare, and a resource-rich community.
 title: Friends of the Family
-uri: /organizations/friends-of-the-family/
 extrapolated_project_ids:
   - '6102075'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    The Man2Man Project: Preventing boys from becoming dads too early and helping teen dads to step up!
-project_titles:
-  - >-
-    The Man2Man Project: Preventing boys from becoming dads too early and helping teen dads to step up!
-project_titles_from_project_ids:
   - >-
     The Man2Man Project: Preventing boys from becoming dads too early and helping teen dads to step up!